Adopt

 Story

-Name: SoloBreed: DSHDOB: 05/06/2023Good with kids: YESGood with dogs: YESGood with cats: YESFoster location: Lake in the Hills, ILAdoption fee: $100 Fun Bio: Solo has spent her whole life in foster care without much interest and we aren't sure why!
-She's almost a year old, sweet, playful, beautiful, friendly, and SO CUTE with her little white paws!
-We are really hoping she'll get to spend her first birthday in her forever home this year.
-Is that you?
+Name: Mr. MooBreed: DSHDOB: 5/23/2023Good with kids: YESGood with dogs: YESGood with cats: YESFoster location: Rockford, IL Adoption fee: $100 Fun Bio: If interested in a pet from us please fill out the adoption application that is located on our website.
+We process applications in the order in which they are received.
+We will likely not respond to interest emails regarding puppies and/or kittens, we get so many "interest" emails that we simply do not have the time to respond to each one.
 We always recommend playtime, positive reinforcement training and a regular schedule for feeding times when bringing a new cat/kitten into your home.
 Adjustment takes time for both you and your new family member, so remember to be patient and enjoy this new and exciting time!Included in the adoption fee are age appropriate vaccinations, FeLV/FIV testing, deworming, spay or neuter surgery, and microchip.
 Anti-Declawing Policy:All cats and kittens will have a no declaw policy in their adoption contract with us!
 Declawing is a series of bone amputations.
 Declawing is more accurately described by the term de-knuckling and is not merely the removal of the claws, as the term “declawing” implies.
 In humans, fingernails grow from the skin, but in animals that hunt prey, the claws grow from the bone; therefore, the last bone is amputates so the claw cannot re-grow.
 Declawing is one of the most painful, routinely performed procedures in all of veterinary medicine.
 Each toe of the cat is amputated at the first joint.
 Declawing a cat is equivalent in a person to amputating the entire first knuckle of every finger.
 Declawing is done strictly for the benefit of the owner.
 There are NO benefits to the cat and NO good reasons to declaw.
 Declawing can lead to behavior changes.
 A declawed cat has no way to defend itself and may resort to biting more often.
 Due to pain, they may stop using the litterbox.
 There are humane alternatives to declawing.
 Cats can be trained to use scratching posts.
 They should have their nails trimmed regularly.
 There is double sided sticky tape that can be put on furniture to deter a cat from scratching there.
-There are also nail caps called Soft Paws that are glued onto a cat’s nails without harm. ##1772602##
+There are also nail caps called Soft Paws that are glued onto a cat's naile cat’s nails without harm. ##2062201##

 Domestic Shorthair